 After you’ve rated each of the potential triggers above, write down what situations bring about these responses.

-Now that you've identified your triggers and what situations trigger your anger, let's work on reframing your triggers.
+Now that we’ve identified our triggers and what situations trigger our anger, let’s work on reframing our triggers.

-The first thing you want to do is to go a little deeper and pull up a memory of being triggered.
+The first thing we want to do is to go a little deeper and pull up a memory of being triggered.

 Create a space for yourself to do that and answer the following questions.

-Now that you've gone through this process, you have a good place to start in changing any patterns around anger and yelling you might have.
-Try these exercises out for two weeks.
-I welcome you to share your experiences in the comments below.
-In the next blog, I'll offer part 2 of conquering anger and yelling as I share eight ways for you to get calm once you've already been triggered and are about to explode...or maybe you already have!
+Now that you’ve gone through this process, you have a great place to start in changing any patterns around anger and yelling you might have.
+Try these exercises out for two weeks and I welcome you to share you experiences with this in the comments.
+In the next blog, I’ll offer part 2 of conquering anger and yelling as I share eight ways for you to get calm once you’ve already been triggered and are feeling angry.